DistributedBlocks/distributedblocks_24.0/README.md

 ### Development image

-The [skycoin/skycoindev-cli docker image](docker/images/dev-cli/README.md) is provided in order to make easy to start developing Skycoin.
+The [DistributedBlocks/DistributedBlocksdev-cli docker image](docker/images/dev-cli/README.md) is provided in order to make easy to start developing DistributedBlocks.
 It comes with the compiler, linters, debugger and the vim editor among other tools.

 ## API Documentation